netgroup-polito/vnf-modeling-verigraph/README.md

 									<arg2> the output Scala file
 	-clean: Delete old build and directories
 	-NFs_SymNet_generation: Running all the process in order to generate the SymNet model.
 Running all target.
+## RUN (Verigraph usecase)
+In order to run the use-cases tests of the Verigraph we can simply running the main class of the test.
+All tests available are into the package it.polito.verigraph.usecases.

 ## Note
 Eclipse version: Eclipse Java EE IDE for Web Developers.
 Version: Photon Release (4.8.0)